TOILmodular/Yarns/README.md

 - MMBT3904 (SMD version of the 2N3904 transistor, SOT23 Package)
 - 0.1uF bypass caps for ICs (1608 package)

 Concerning the resistor size, I am usually using small-size resistors, about half the length of the usual size, so they need less space on the PCB.
-If you want to use my Gerber files, you have to consider tht fact.
+If you want to use my Gerber files, you have to consider that fact.
 You might still use normal size resistors and put them in a standing position on the boards.
 Should also work fine.

 The original version from Mutable Instruments is using the OPA4171 quad op amp for the 4 CV output channels.
 The component was not available at the time, when I built the module.
 I tried it with the TL074 quad op amp.
 The pinout is the same, so it can easily be replaced.
 It turned out that the module also works with the TL074.